civiform/docs/docs/overview/how-does-civiform-work.md

 ---
-description: Overview of Civiform users and how the product serves them.
+description: Overview of CiviForm users and how the product serves them.
 ---

 # How does CiviForm work?